-The third approach, -consumption based equivalence scales- is based on consumer theory.
-These scales are determined on the basis of households' consumption behavior.
-Empirical consumption based equivalence scales can be estimated using comprehensive cross section consumption data at the household level.
-This paper aims in estimating consumption based equivalence scales for Germany using the semiparametric estimator of Wilke (2003) and the 1998 income and consumption survey of Germany.
-In the past consumption based equivalence scales were mainly estimated using parametric linear demand systems.
-See for example Blundell and Lewbel (1991) for Britain and Merz and Faik (1995) for Germany.
-However, empirical evidence has shown that in many cases the demand functions of households are nonlinear, see for example Blundell, Paschardes and Weber (1993).
+The third approach -consumption based equivalence scales- is based on consumer theory.
+These scales are determined on the basis of households consumption behavior and can be estimated by using comprehensive cross section consumption data at the household level.
+This paper aims at estimating consumption based equivalence scales for Germany by using the semiparametric estimator of Wilke (2003) and the 1998 income and consumption survey of Germany.
+In the past this class of equivalence scales was mainly estimated with parametric linear demand systems.
+See for example Blundell and Lewbel (1991) for Britain, and Merz and Faik (1995) for Germany.
+Empirical evidence, however, has shown that in many cases households have nonlinear demand functions.
+(See, for example, Blundell, Paschardes and Weber,1993).
 An extension to nonlinear parametric or partially linear expenditure systems is straight and accounts for this misspecification.
-New developments in consumer theory show that this model choice may also be inappropriate if demographic variation is taken into account (Blundell, Duncan and Penkadur, 1998).
-In this light the parametric quadratic specification of Kohn and Missong (2003) for Germany appears crucial.
-Blundell et al. (1998) introduced a semiparametric approach, the so called extended partially linear model (EPLM) that is based on the work of Pendakur (1999).
-The equivalence scales are identified from the non-linearities in the demand functions.
-Linear and quadratic parametric demand functions do not allow for or heavily restrict the non linearities.
-Thanks to its nonparametric element the EPLM is more flexible than the parametric models in particular with respect to the non linearities.
-Wilke (2003) develops an implementable estimator for the EPLM and derives its theoretical properties.
-A small application with the British Family expenditure survey indicates that there is empirical evidence.
-In this paper the EPLM is applied to the 1998 German income and consumption survey (EVS) using Wilke's estimator.
-A new survey design of the EVS 1998 is a step towards less measurement error and more representativeness of the data compared to the previous versions.
-The paper therefore provides an application of a flexible estimator to the best data currently available.
-The model specification appears to be appropriate for a variety of estimations not only conditional on demographics but also by segmenting the data according to the lowest or highest quartile of the household net income.
-Most of the estimated average equivalence scales are lower than or equal to the expert scales used for the calculation of the gross needs for social benefits in Germany.
-However, the underlying approach also involves a degree of arbitrariness (Pollak and Wales, 1992, Kohn and Missong, 2003).
-Precise policy recommendations are not derivable because of certain arbitrariness in the modelling approach which is mainly due to intestable assumptions.
-Furthermore some estimation results are affected by selectivity of the compared data segments and large standard errors in some cases lead to impreciseness.
-Possible measurement errors due to commodity aggregation and due to misreporting behavior of the households may also affect the results.
-Nevertheless, the results can be considered to provide the first comprehensive empirical result for this class of models and most of the criticism applies to the majority of contributions in this field.
-The underlying model has the foundation of consumer theory and results are obtained from large data sets.
+New developments in consumer theory show that this model choice may also be inappropriate when demographic variation is taken into account (Blundell, Duncan and Penkadur, 1998).
+In this light the parametric quadratic specification of Kohn and Missong (2003) for Germany appears to be crucial.
+Blundell et al. (1998) introduced a semiparametric approach, the so-called extended partially linear model (EPLM) which is based on the work of Pendakur (1999).
+In the EPLM the equivalence scales are identified from the non-linearities in the demand functions.
+It is well known that linear and quadratic parametric demand functions heavily restrict or do not even allow for nonlinearities.
+The EPLM by contrast, is more flexible because it allows for fully nonparametric expenditure shares.
+Wilke (2003) developed an implementable estimator for the EPLM and derived its theoretical properties.
+A small-scale application with the British Family expenditure survey indicates that this model is empirically supported.
+In this paper the EPLM and the same estimator are applied to the 1998 income and consumption survey (EVS) carried out in Germany.
+Compared to the previous versions a new design of the 1998 EVS survey is one step towards less measurement errors and more representative data.
+In this paper, a flexible estimator is thus applied to the best data currently available.
+The model specification appears to be appropriate for a variety of estimations which are not only conditional on demographics.
+It also segments the data according to the lowest or highest quartile of the household net income.
+Some of the estimated average equivalence scales are below and some are in the range of the expert scales used for the calculation of the gross needs for social benefits in Germany.
+However, the underlying approach also involves a degree of arbitrariness (Pollak and Wales, 1992, Kohn and Missong, 2003) which is mainly due to assumptions that cannot be tested and lack of data.
+Therefore, precise policy recommendations cannot be derived.
+Furthermore, some estimation results may be biased due to different compositions of the samples that are compared.
+In addition, severe standard errors lead to impreciseness in some cases.
+Possible measurement errors due to commodity aggregation and misreporting of the households may also affect the results.
+Nevertheless, we can postulate that this paper provides the first comprehensive empirical result for this class of models and most of criticism mentioned in this paper is aimed at the majority of contributions in this field.
+The underlying model is based on consumer theory, and the results are obtained from comprehensive data set.
 These are the striking advantages compared to the other approaches for the determination of equivalence scales.